Deciding Whether to Paint Over Brick

 Kathy has another trick, though, if you aren’t ready to paint the brick on an exterior with a 50-50 mix.
 “If I have brick that I don’t love, I just work with the grout color.”
 She points out that the grout makes up a surprisingly large portion of the brick area, so there’s a lot of color to work with, so “it looks like you intended to do that.
 It looks more intentional, more complete – you get a finished look, because all the sudden they like each other, rather the way a different color might fight with the brick.”

 And what about the whitewashing we mentioned?
 That could take up a whole blog post on its own, but Young House Love has a nice writeup.
 The process is a bit like staining, wiping a thinner paint onto the brick and then rubbing it away, letting some of the brick’s original color come through the pigment.
 “When done well, it looks new,” says Kathy.
 “It looks like new brick.”

-No matter how you want to handle your brick, come talk to us at your nearest Hirshfield’s location in Minnesota, North Dakota and Wisconsin.
+No matter how you want to handle your brick, come talk to us at your nearest Hirshfield’s location in Minnesota, North Dakota, South Dakota, and Wisconsin.
 We have advice and product for all of your projects.

 Since Frank and Elizabeth Hirshfield opened their first store in 1894, it has been our mission to do the best job possible meeting customer needs and solving customer problems.
 Hirshfield’s.
 People and products you can trust.